 Changes in Housing for Those with Bird Flu in India

 In light of the newly discovered avian flu, the Indian government has instituted a quarantine for anyone who has come in contact with birds.
 The quarantined are not allowed to have visitors, so they are being resettled in military barracks in Delhi.
-Changes in housing for those with bird flu in India are happening because the new disease has been discovered.
+Changes in housing for those with bird flu in India are happening because a new disease has been discovered.

 How to Address the Need for Increased Medical Care When Bird Flu in India